 Why using active recovery to rest your mind is as important as resting your body

 I was talking to a client recently about how she sets up her life for maximum energy and calm.
-She mentioned that after every big work call, she takes 10 minutes for “brain recovery” where she does a meditation or quietly rests her mind before going into the next task.
+She mentioned that after every big work call, she takes 10 minutes for “brain recovery” to meditate, debrief, or quietly rest her mind before going into the next task.

-I realized how the mind’s need for a rest after working hard is the same as the body’s need to recover after a hard workout.
-I need mental recovery after a zoom call, working on a work project, refereeing a fight between the kids, or anything that requires total concentration.
+The mind’s need for rest after working hard is the same as the body’s need to recover after a hard workout.
+I need mental recovery after a Zoom call, working on a project, refereeing a fight between the kids, or anything that requires total concentration.

 Why recovery makes you stronger and more calm

-After strenuous exercise, unless injured, I’ve found that the next day it’s important to utilize the “active recovery” method.
-I’m not totally sedentary, but I move in a low-key, gentle way.
+After strenuous exercise, unless injured, it’s important to utilize the “active recovery” method.
+The next day, I’m not totally sedentary, but I move in a low-key, gentle way.

 Recovery gives an opportunity for sore muscles pushed to the breaking point (including the brain!) to heal and fuse back together in a stronger, bigger way!

-Our brain and body need rest in between workouts so that we can show up to the next workout or task with strength versus weakness.
-We are not robots, and we need to take care of and honor our bodies and minds to keep them in optimal shape.
+The brain and body need rest in between workouts so we can show up to the next workout or task with optimal strength versus weakness.

 How to build in active recovery time